oksurya/oksurya.github.io/_posts/2022-12-31-how-do-start-a-blogging.md

 ---
 Starting a blog can be a fun and rewarding way to share your thoughts, ideas, and experiences with a wider audience.
 If you're interested in starting a blog, here are some steps you can follow:

-**Choose a blogging platform:** There are many different blogging platforms available, such as Blogger, WordPress, and Squarespace.
+[**Choose a blogging platform**](/read/how-to-choose-a-blogging-platform/)**:** There are many different blogging platforms available, such as Blogger, WordPress, and Squarespace.
 Choose a platform that is easy to use and meets your needs.

 **Choose a domain name and hosting provider:** Your domain name is the URL of your blog, and your hosting provider is the company that stores your blog's files and makes them available to the public.
 Choose a domain name that is easy to remember and reflects the content of your blog, and choose a hosting provider that offers good uptime and customer support.